Don’t Just Sit There! Know How To Choose A Career Path: 6 Simple Steps

 - Do not make money your primary drive.

 - Get a mentor; someone who is a success in the career path you feel you are made for.
-Let him or her be the compass you need to navigate the unknown path.
+Let him be the compass you need to navigate the unknown path.

 - Network- Connect and learn from more successful people because your mentor is not an island of knowledge.